-The College welcomes the involvement of all parents and we hope that we will have a successful partnership with you, working together to encourage your son or daughter to achieve their full potential.
+The College welcomes the involvement of all parents and we hope that we will have a successful partnership with you, working together to encourage your son/daughter to achieve their full potential.

-We ask that parents take some time to read this handbook so that you are aware of our expectations in terms of behaviour and approach to study, as well as what our students can expect from the College.
+We ask that parents take some time to read this guide so that you are aware of our expectations in terms of behaviour and our approach to study and behaviour, as well as what our students can expect from the College as one of our students.